Hustada/victor-collective/src/content/blog/vectus-ai.md

 4. **Interaction Tracking**: All interactions are logged with timestamps and unique IDs for future reference.
 5. **State Management**: The conversation status is tracked, allowing for continuous dialogue.

-This structured logging helps us monitor the system's performance, track patient interactions, and continuously improve the AI's responses.
+This structured logging helps monitor the system's performance, track patient interactions, and continuously improve the AI's responses.

 ## OpenAI GPT-4 Integration